gw-wiscon/homebridge-philipstv/README.md

-# homebridge-philipstv-2012
+# homebridge-philipstv-older-models
-Homebridge module for Philips TV (with JointSpace enabled) This package targets 2012 and below models which has not powerstate implemented.
+Homebridge module for Philips TV (with JointSpace enabled) This package targets 2012 and below models which has not "powerstate" implemented.

 # Description